Teach Young Children with Autism to Play Using a Shoebox

 If the set up is clear visually, your students should be able to either imitate your model or move the figures with hand over hand physical prompting.
 This is not a following directions task!

 Once your students show that they have the idea, fade-out whatever prompts you were using and then the shoebox, as well!

-Add the language that tells about the play skill!
+Add in language that tells about the play skill!